-Simply put, product branding is the process of creating a unique identity for a single product.
-It is when one associates branding elements such as the product name, logo, and product design.
+Simply put, product branding is creating a unique identity for a single product.
+It is when one associates branding elements such as the product name, logo, and design.
 Using these elements correctly makes the product recognizable, setting it apart from others that are otherwise unnoticeable.

 Much of product branding relies on a customer's emotional response.
 The "feel" of product brands is part of what drives buyers to make a purchase.
-To reach your target market, one must know how to establish and leverage emotional connections.
-This is exactly what product branding is for.
+To reach your target market, marketing teams must know how to establish and leverage emotional connections.

-The difference between Corporate Branding and Successful Product Branding
+The Difference between Corporate Branding and Product Branding

-Crafting a strong brand identity enables your brand to leave impactful, lasting impressions on your customers, both old and new.
-It is the way your brand presents itself to its potential customers as well as how it interacts with them, within the spaces of the stores and the four corners of their screens.
+Crafting a strong brand identity enables your brand to leave impactful, lasting impressions on your old and new customers.
+It is the way your brand presents itself to its potential customers as well as how it interacts with them within the spaces of the stores and the four corners of their screens.

-Corporate branding includes the company values, visual identity, as well as tagline.
+Corporate branding includes the company values, visual identity, and tagline in their marketing strategy.
 Despite these, the products made by the company can have a separate identity through product branding.
 This helps distinguish the product from the other range of products that the company has to offer.
 In doing so, the corporate brand becomes secondary to the product brand.
 This can also be considered a kind of brand extension.

 Corporate branding, then, is a type of branding for the business, while product branding is meant for products.
 Corporate branding remains the same throughout the company, but product branding can differ from one product category to another.